bill-long/angular-rich-text-diff/README.md

 bower install angular-rich-text-diff
 ```

-To use the directive, add it to your app's dependencies:
+Include angular-rich-text-diff.js and google-diff-match-patch.js in your index.html.
+Add the module to your app's dependencies:

 ```
 angular.module('app', ['angular-rich-text-diff']);
 ```

-Then put the following HTML somewhere, where left and right are strings containing the before and after HTML
+Put the following HTML somewhere, where left and right are strings containing the before and after HTML
 you want to diff:

 ```